Altaxo/Altaxo/_posts/2024-12-06-transition-to-net9.md

 installed on all computers running Windows by default, and it was regularily updated.

-In contrast, the .NET Core series (currently .NET 9.0) is not installed on Windows by default, and worse, the installation requires admin rights.
+In contrast, the .NET Core series (currently .NET 9.0) is not installed on Windows by default, and even worse, the installation requires admin rights.
 I see this as a big disadvantage.
 Fortunately, at least once it is installed, it receives monthly security updates.
-But every year, the you have to install the next version of .NET again.
+But every year, you have to install the next version of .NET again.

 So why change at all?
 The reason is that more and more libraries have ceased support for .NET framework.
-In Altaxo this is for instance the Vortex library, responsible for 3D-rendering, and the PureHDF library, responsible for reading NeXus formatted files.
+In Altaxo this is for instance the Vortex library, responsible for 3D-rendering, and the PureHDF library, used for reading NeXus and CHADA formatted files.
 Furthermore, as mentioned above, the further development is done on the .NET series.

 **What are the plans then?
 Can we keep to the copy-paste installation without admin rights?**